-ISACA also offers and manages this certification which focuses on risk management proficiency.
-CRISC certification proves professionals gave the ability to help organizations understand their business risk as well as develop, implement, and maintain information systems controls.
+ISACA offers and manages this certification which focuses on risk management proficiency.
+CRISC certification proves professionals can help organizations understand their business risk as well as develop, implement, and maintain information systems controls.

 To obtain CRISC certification, you must have at least three years of experience in two of the four domains the certification covers.
 The exam itself is only offered during designated testing windows each year and is computer-based.
 Continuing Professional Education (CPE) credits are also required each year to maintain your certification.

 CEH – Certified Ethical Hacker